ICASA Number Migration Plan Project Update

 I have not had anyone contact me from Vodacom, what should I do?

-Rest assured that we are trying to make contact with everyone to make arrangements to plan the successful migration to the 14 digit number range.
-If you would like us to call you sooner, please email us with your contact details (name, surname, company name, contact numbers and Vodacom account number), and we will make contact with you as soon as possible.
+A Vodacom representative will be in contact to make arrangements and to plan for the successful migration to the 14 digit number range.
+If you would like us to call you sooner, please send us an email with your contact details (name, surname, company name, contact numbers and Vodacom account number), and we will make contact with you as soon as possible on [email protected]

 *For further details please refer to the ICASA website on the Number Plan Regulation*